DatRatVS/ShhRewritten/README.md

 - Polishing, it is really, REALLY, **REALLY** slow.

 # Disclaimer
-This is a meme bot and it is barely coded well, so please, don't take it seriously.
+This is a meme bot and it is barely coded well, so please, don't take it seriously.<p></p>
 And you probably saw that i love if statements.